lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

 attributes of elegant and clean code, that clearly reflects the intentions of the programmer, without assumptions about what was meant.

-In this article, we will talk about code that is the exact opposite of the one described above - about code that was written in a hurry, irresponsibly, and thoughtlessly.
+In this article, we will talk about code that is the exact opposite of the one described above - about code that was written carelessly or thoughtlessly.
 This article is a small confession, because I, like any other programmer, have also written such code in the past (in fact, I still write the bad code sometimes, though refactoring makes it much better).
 This is nothing terrible as long as we understand that we need to work on it.

-This article is translate of my article from [harb.com](https://habr.com/ru/post/508238/) so, if you know Russian then you can read origin version.
+This article is a translated version of my article from [harb.com](https://habr.com/ru/post/508238/) so, if you know Russian then you can read the origin version.

 Let's start.